-- 3.5 Impact of economic climate on Council costs the current climate, especially as a result of high inflation and the cost-of-living crisis, increased demand and cost pressure will prove challenging in 2024/25 with the potential for substantial cost increases for goods and services procured or commissioned by the Council.
+- 3.5 Impact of economic climate on Council costs the current climate within the sector and being experienced in Sefton due to increased demand for key services and cost pressure will prove challenging in 2025/26 with the potential for substantial cost increases for goods and services procured or commissioned by the Council especially in respect of social care.
 In addition, there is the probability of further business closures, lower than normal income levels from both Council Tax and sales, fees and charges and a shortage of alternative funding sources from partners compared to current budget assumptions.
-As Council funding is now more dependent on the performance of the local business sector and the raising of Council Tax it is more exposed to the consequences of national and local economic conditions as the Budget Report reflects. - 3.6 Potential reductions in Government funding the level of funding that it is anticipated that the Council will receive in 2024/25 reflects the Local Government Finance Settlement finalised in late January 2024.
-In addition, the Council has been notified of other grant allocations for 2024/25.
+As Council funding is now more dependent on the performance of the local business sector and the raising of Council Tax it is more exposed to the consequences of national and local economic conditions as the Budget Report reflects. - 3.6 Potential changes in Government funding the level of funding that it is anticipated that the Council will receive in 2025/26 reflects the Local Government Finance Settlement finalised in early February 2025.
+In addition, the Council has been notified of other grant allocations for 2025/26.
 These funding levels are included in the Budget Plan.
-Funding levels beyond 2024/25 are currently unknown.
+Funding levels beyond 2025/26 are currently unknown, however the new government has committed to a fundamental review of local government funding in 2025 that will inform the next three-year settlement from 2026/27 it is hoped that the metrics used will direct more funding to Sefton, however there is the risk that funding in some areas could be reduced, especially if population is used as a factor- the Council's reserves strategy will need to take account of this despite transition arrangements being promised.